Dealing with oppositions

-- an applicant's or patentee's proposed amendment to their patent specification
+- an applicant's or patentee's request for leave to amend their patent specification

-- an applicant's request for an extension of time to restore a patent or patent application
+- an applicant's grant of an extension of time to restore a patent or patent application

-- a patentee's request for an extension of term of a pharmaceutical patent
+- patentee's grant of an extension of term of a pharmaceutical patent

 Reasons for opposing the grant of a standard patent

 The most common reason for opposing the grant of a standard patent is that the invention claimed in the application is not new and/or inventive.
 Other reasons may also be given, including that the patent applicant is not the owner of the invention.